Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 20

 hunting and climbing I found

-the H.Q. office and Wrigley.
+the H.Q. offices and Wrigley.

 When I got back to my dug